 You can also get your hands on more heavy duty vaping equipment like balloon/bag based models.
 These tend to be “stay at home” vapes that need to be plugged in and work by sealing vapour into a bag made from food grade plastic.
 The bag has a mouthpiece attached and can then be passed around a room and inhaled.

-A vaporizer is a product that heats cannabis to a temperature below combustion, creating inhalable vapour in the process.
+A vaporizer is a product that heats cannabis to a temperature below combustion, creating vapour that you inhale in the process.
 Many consider this method to be one of the best ways to reap the full benefits of cannabis as it’s discreet, gentle on the lungs, preserves terpenes and minimizes contact with other agents associated with combustion.

 Several different types of vapes are currently available on the market, each with its own unique pros and cons.
 These include vape pens as well as dry herb vaporizers.
 You can learn what feels best for you by playing around with different components like trying new cartridges, experimenting with temperature or even trying out different kinds of vapes.
 Consult your doctor if you have any questions about how cannabis can affect you.